ohxyz/react-get-started/README.md

-# DON'T install this package by `npm i react-get-started`
+# Don't install this package

-This is not a npm package.
+This is NOT a npm package intended for installation, for example by `npm in react-get-started`.

 This is a basic setup of React with Babel, Webpack and etc. If you don't like `create-react-app`, this probably is the way you could try.

 # Get started